 Additional tips to help with skin purging:

-Use a Clay Mask: A great way to calm down skin purging faster is with certain clay masks.
-Pink clay masks, in particular, are effective yet gentle and soothing to the skin, helping draw out impurities and toxins that are coming to the surface of while providing gentle physical exfoliation and reducing irritation.
+- Use a Clay Mask: A great way to calm down skin purging faster is with certain clay masks.
+In particular, pink clay masks are effective yet gentle and soothing to the skin, helping draw out impurities and toxins that are coming to the surface while providing gentle physical exfoliation and reducing irritation.

-Check Your Cosmetics: Ensure that your makeup and sunscreen are clearly labeled “oil-free” and/or “non-comedogenic” to ensure they are not contributing to clogged pores
+- Check Your Cosmetics: Ensure that your makeup and sunscreen are clearly labeled “oil-free” and/or “non-comedogenic” to ensure they do not contribute to clogged pores.

 When to reassess the situation?